-How to draw a ghost rising from a tomb – try to light the tomb or effigy as if it's the ghost itself that's illuminating the stone.
-With this in mind, choose a cool, saturated colour such as green or aqua to act as your source light.
+When considering how to draw a ghost rising from a tomb, you want to try to light the tomb or effigy as if it's the ghost itself that's illuminating the stone.
+Follow these simple steps to draw a convincing ghost.

 01. Sketch your composition

 First I sketch out my composition.
 The posture of your figure helps to express their personality or intentions.
-One trick to creating undead characters is to make them lumbering or hunched, but here I decide to show it pulling a ghostly sword from the effigy.
+One trick to creating undead characters is to make them lumbering or hunched, but here I decided to show my ghost pulling a ghostly sword from its effigy.
 Storytelling can be key to selling a character.